ec-europa/backtrac-php-client/README.md

 # Backtrac PHP client

-This projects includes both a client library and a phing helper to trigger visual comparaison.
+This projects includes both a client library and a phing helper to trigger visual comparison.

 ## Installation